 These days, when only 20 percent of U.S. businesses survive year one, it is a major accomplishment when a business reaches a milestone anniversary such as 25, 50, or 75 years in business.
 But how many make it beyond that point to their centennial celebration?

 Only about 0.5 percent of businesses survive for an entire century, according to a Standard & Poor’s analysis done for USA Today.
-And one Tacoma accounting firm, The Doty Group, hit this rare milestone earlier this year, when it celebrated its 100th birthday.
+And one Tacoma accounting firm, The Doty Group, hit this rare milestone a couple of years back, when it celebrated its 100th birthday.

 The Doty Group launched in 1918 with four manufacturing company clients that are still with the business today.
 Now, the firm boasts customers in several industries, but the original four have long been part of the brand’s bread and butter.